-Low carb chocolate donuts made with coconut flour and dipped in a sugar-free chocolate glaze.
-My kids declared these to be the best keto donuts I have ever made!
+These keto chocolate donuts are made with coconut flour and dipped in a dreamy sugar-free chocolate glaze.
+My kids declared these to be the best low carb donuts I have ever made!
+Instructional video included.

-So I recently realized that there was a real problem on All Day I Dream About Food.
+I created these mouthwatering keto donuts because I recently realized that there was a real problem on All Day I Dream About Food.
 Like a very serious issue that was perhaps affecting my status as a first rate low carb food blogger.
 It hit me hard one day when I did a little survey of my recipes and I was stunned to discover my error.
 I should have caught on sooner, to be honest.
 I pride myself on being pretty bright and tuned in and I’d apparently been very tuned out.
 I have some serious making up to do, it would seem.
 Rest assured, your favourite low carb baking expert is on the case now.
 I won’t let it happen again.
-The good news is that my upcoming cookbook, The Everyday Ketogenic Kitchen, does have a number of basic low carb recipes.

 What it comes down to is that there is a serious dearth of classic and basic low carb recipe makeovers.
 See, I have this problem where I don’t like to make “plain” recipes.
 Readers send me their family favourites all the time, asking me to make them over.
 And I take a peek and think it looks like something I should do.
 Except I don’t just do it as it is or as requested.
 I find I have to give it a twist, a unique flavour, a little jazzy jazz.
 This is a long-standing habit for me.
 I’ve always loved to take a recipe and put a unique spin on it…a regular brownie recipe from Cook’s Illustrated became a Cappuccino White Chocolate Brownie under my deft hands.
 A classic chocolate chip cookie from the Joy of Cooking became Pecan Coconut Chocolate Chip Cookies.
 Or adding a peanut butter layer to a cake that only took vanilla.
 That was always my thing back in my conventional baking days and it seems to be a bit of my thing now.
 It’s a hard habit to break.